Glossary

 Lot Number

 Lot Number is a unique identifier assigned to each motorcycle or group of motorcycles offered for sale at an auction.
-It allows bidders and auctioneers to track, reference, and manage individual items throughout the auction process, from cataloging through final sale and post-auction settlement.
+It allows buyers and sellers to track, bid on, and reference specific items throughout the auction process.
+Each lot receives a sequential number displayed in catalogues and online listings.

 M